In 1908, the boy name Robley debuted in the U.S. baby name data. In fact, it was the top debut name of the year.

 So, why did the name Robley get a boost in 1908?

-From December of 1907 to May of 1908, Evans guided the Great White Fleet (16 U.S. Navy battleships, hulls painted white) from Virginia to California via the Strait of Magellan (as the Panama Canal was not open until 1914).
+From December of 1907 to May of 1908, Evans guided a fleet of 16 U.S. Navy battleships — their hulls painted white — from Virginia to California via the Strait of Magellan (as the Panama Canal would not be completed until 1914).
 Along the way, the Fleet stopped at ports in Trinidad, Brazil, Chile, Peru and Mexico.

-Robley Dunglison Evans was named after English physician Robley Dunglison (1798-1869), who had instructed his father in medical school at the University of Virginia.
+Robley Dunglison Evans was named after English physician Robley Dunglison (b.
+1798), who had instructed his father in medical school at the University of Virginia.
+One of Evans’ namesakes was Nebraskan nuclear physicist Robley Dunglison Evans (b.
+1907), a founder of nuclear medicine.

 Sources: